 As described previously, no significance criteria for GHGs have been established.
 However, based on EIAP guidance, a relative comparison of GHG emissions between the various emissions scenarios is provided.
 In this case, the potential GHG emissions for the High Emission Scenario would be at least three and a half times more than the potential GHG emissions for the Low Emission Scenario.
 Compared to the No Action Alternative, in which there would be no additional GHG emissions, the Proposed Action would annually contribute approximately 15,300 tpy (maximum) to existing GHG levels in the region.
-The GHG emissions from the Proposed Action would result in longer-term GHG emissions increases as they would result primarily from aircraft operations.
-In the context of statewide GHG emissions, emissions from the Proposed Action would represent less than 0.1 percent of estimated 2020 GHG emissions for the State of South Carolina.
+The GHG emissions from the Proposed Action would result in longer-term GHG emissions, emissions from the Proposed Action would result in longer-term GHG emissions, emissions from the Proposed Action Kernet of statewide GHG emissions for the State of South Carolina.